 Where the design community meets.

-Bergen, Norway Designer who code Joined over 5 years ago
+Bergen, Norway Designer who code Joined almost 6 years ago

 Jørgen Arnor hasn't posted any stories yet.

 Hello.
 I, too, am so, so very old.
 Oh, lordy. :(

 Different needs require different solutions.
 I like to think of it like this: If you need to hammer in a nail so you can hang a picture of your mom, you can get away with using a rock to bang it in for free, or you could go buy a really cheap hammer at the hardware store.

 However, if you're a professional carpenter – making chairs for a living – a rock won't do.
 In fact, you might not be in the market for a hammering tool at all, since a custom chair-making robot would be what you'd actually need.